What is a bounce back loan?

 What action can you take if your company cannot pay the bounce bank loan back?

 If it is just the bounce back loan that your company is having trouble with then there isn’t too much to worry about.
-The scheme allows for ten years to repay the loan with some capital and interest holidays of up to 6 months after March 2021.
-Most viable companies can afford that repayment profile.

 However, if the inability to pay the bounce back loan is actually symptomatic of a deeper cashflow problem and other loans or creditors are building up, then it may well be necessary to look at options such as HMRC time to pay arrangements, BBL payment holidays, or in more severe cases a full restructure of the company’s debt and costs via an insolvency mechanism such as a company voluntary arrangement or an administration.
 If the company is no longer viable it must be placed into voluntary liquidation.
 You can read all about those mechanisms in our worried directors guide.

-Can a bounce back loan be written off?
+Will bounce back loans be written off?

 The bounce back loan was a loan to the company, not to you as an individual, even if you are director and sole shareholder.
 Consequently, if the company goes into liquidation or administration then the loan will be written off as well as the company ceasing to exist.
 However, be aware that if you have used the loan to pay off personal debts or you have made preference payments to your friends than, as advised earlier, this could be reversed by any liquidator and you may be held personally liable.
 The liquidator may well investigate where it went and conclude that it was "stolen" from the company.
 The veil of incorporation will be lifted and you will be personally liable for the debts.
 In addition you may well be disqualified from being a director of a company.
 So basically it is not worth it.